silvermind/local-api/README.md

 #LocalAPI
 <img align="right" src="https://github.com/isaacloud/local-api/raw/dev/logo.png">
-LocalAPI application is based on Node.js library and allows for running a fully functional API on the basis of definitions included in a raml file.
+LocalAPI is based on Node.js library and allows for running a fully functional API on the basis of definitions included in a RAML file.
-The application also generates dummy data json files from templates and serve them as a response body in API module.
+The application also generates dummy data json files from templates and use them as a response body in the API module.

-In short: LocalAPI generates dummy data and runs local API based on RAML.
+In short: LocalAPI generates dummy data and runs a local API based on RAML.

 ## Tutorial
 **Check out our tutorial for LocalAPI!**